 The electronics for the machine are located inside the gantry, which will make the process of connecting the laser driver a bit easier than if it was off the machine.

 First, remove the screws on the back gantry plate to get into the electronics enclosure:

 Pull of both of the back electronics enclosure panels to expose all of the electronics.

 The Smooth Stepper Breakout board is the board that has the blue screw terminals on it.
 We will be connecting the laser driver Mini Fit Jr. input cable to this board.

-On the bottom of the board, connect the laser driver input cable from Terminal H4 to:
+On the back of the black laser driver, connect the Molex Mini Fit Jr input cable from Terminal H4 to:

 Pin 17 : Laser Driver Red Positive Wire

 There should be room to mount the laser driver in the enclosure on the back plate.
 Just find a suitable space for it and mount it.
 An example is show here of Marks install.

 You can also mount the driver to the outside of the panel to allow for access to the keys and power switch.

 First thing to do is to make a copy of your current mach3 profile so you don’t mess up your working machine configuration.
 You can simply go into the mach3 folder and copy the XML file and then name the new file something like “laser”.
 When you load mach3, you can then select the laser profile and start modifying it.